 Most online marketing companies that offer Pay Per Click management services don’t offer Search Engine Optimization because they are two different services that require different expertise.

-The #1 reason though is that most appliance repair companies failed to understand the way the AdWords auction process works and the complexity of the industry.
+The #1 reason though is that most ac repair or appliance repair companies failed to understand the way the AdWords auction process works and the complexity of the industry.

 Google AdWords promotes paid search as an easy thing to do and they even offer free account managers.
 But if you have ever tried PPC advertising in the past and you couldn’t get it to work for your appliance business, then you know it’s far from easy.

-This is what it looks like when most appliance repair business owners set up an AdWords Campaign.
+This is what it looks like when most ac repair company or appliance repair business owners set up an AdWords Campaign.

 They put up an ad with 10 to 20 keywords and they let the campaign run.

-They set up one ad group for all the different appliance repair services they offer such as:
+They set up one ad group for all the different ac repair or appliance repair services they offer such as:

 - Refrigerator repair